Skusakabe/BrightSubwaySurfers/README.md

 # How to Play:
 - Press Spacebar to jump
 - Press the down arrow key while in the air to fast fall.
+- You can land on black obstacles, but die if you run into them.
+You die if you touch any red obstacle.